Malivil/CT_BagMod/README.md

 # MalsMods
-Collect of mods created for (or edited to work in newer versions of) World of Warcraft
+Collection of mods created for (or edited to work in newer versions of) World of Warcraft

 ## CT_BagMod
 Port and update of [CT_BagMod](https://wow.curseforge.com/projects/ct_bagmod)